Geotechcompany/SpareFinder.org/MIGRATION_COMPLETE.md

 ## 🎉 Ready to Go!

 The migration is fully prepared and tested.
-Execute the steps above to enable comprehensive user analytics and statistics tracking in your Manufacturing parts identification system.
+Execute the steps above to enable comprehensive user analytics and statistics tracking in your Engineering spares parts identification system.

 **Next Action**: Go to Supabase Dashboard and run the migration SQL! 🚀